ebezzam/waveprop/README.md

 You will need a username and password for uploading to PyPi.

-Finally, [on GitHub](https://github.com/ebezzam/waveprop/releases) set the new tag as the latest release by pressing on it, at top right selecting "Edit tag", and at the bottom pressing "Publish release".
+Finally, [on GitHub](https://github.com/ebezzam/waveprop/tags) set the new tag as the latest release by pressing the three dots to the right and selecting "Edit release, at top right selecting "Edit tag", and then publishing it!

 ## Examples